Please feel free to comment on my review.

 The 2017 version of ‘Shada’ ends with a live-action sequence of Tom Baker’s Doctor in the TARDIS talking to Romana off-camera with K-9 in the console room.
-It was nice to see Tom Baker’s Doctor reprise his role as the Fourth Doctor for this ‘Shada’ DVD release as I’m sure it will please many fans.
+It was really nice to see Tom Baker reprise his role as the Fourth Doctor for this ‘Shada’ DVD release as I’m sure it will please many fans.

 Although, I do question why Tom Baker has white hair and why he looks older compared to what he looked like in the live-action material for ‘Shada’.
-Perhaps Tom Baker’s Doctor was on his way to becoming the Curator in ‘The Day of the Doctor’ by this point.
+Perhaps Tom Baker’s Doctor was on his way to become the Curator in ‘The Day of the Doctor’ by this point.
 Who knows?
-It is open to speculation.
+It’s open to speculation.